syncfusion-content/javascript-docs/js/Spreadsheet/Open-and-Save.md

 The Spreadsheet can open excel documents as like excel application with its data, style, format.
 To enable open option in Spreadsheet set [`allowImport`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowimport "allowImport") option as `true`.
 Since Spreadsheet uses a server side helper to open document, set [`importMapper`](https://help.syncfusion.com/api/js/ejspreadsheet#members:importsettings-importmapper "importMapper") in [`importSettings`](https://help.syncfusion.com/api/js/ejspreadsheet#members:importsettings "importSettings") to map server action.

-The method [`blankWorkbook`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:blankworkbook "blankworkbook") is used to blank the workbook in Spreadsheet.
+The method [`blankWorkbook`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:blankworkbook "blankworkbook") is used to create the new workbook in Spreadsheet.

 {% highlight html %}